-Our Christmas that year was spent in the French wine region of Bordeaux, at a French farmhouse set in the rolling hills in a storybook village, the smallest town in France.
+Our Christmas that year was spent in the French wine region of Bordeaux, at a French farmhouse set in the rolling hills of a storybook village in the smallest town in France.
 The girls’ are learning the French language and it was coming along well by then.
 They were making friends in France and loving their learning process.

 At the beginning of 2020, we started making our way south.
-Our first month was spent in and near Lausanne, Switzerland, which had our littlest one, Peyton, swooning with love for soaring, snow-capped Alps.
-We soaked up more of the French language, sledged down the mountains, and explored all the castles and museums we could.
+Our first month was spent in and near Lausanne, Switzerland which had our littlest one, Peyton, swooning with love for soaring, snow-capped Alps.
+We soaked up more of the French language, sledged down the Alps, and explored all the castles and museums we could.

 While we were there, global covid lockdowns began and our travels were unexpectedly put on pause for four months.
 We were essentially “stuck” in Montenegro, but we didn’t mind.
-The scenery was beautiful, our home there was lovely, and we had a gorgeous sea-side view to wait and study and work and grow together as the world held its breath during the covid pandemic.
+The scenery was beautiful, our home there was lovely, and we had a gorgeous seaside view to wait and study and work and grow together during the pandemic.

 At the conclusion of lockdowns, we were able to go spelunking, white water rafting, boating, and hiking, and we found ourselves greatly enjoying freedom and nature after months of isolation.
 Thankfully visas were completely waived during this time due to covid, so we were able to stay longer than usual.

-Finally, in July of 2020, we were released from lockdowns in Montenegro and caught one of the first flights down to Athens, Greece, where we spent three months immersing ourselves in ancient Greek history, and the Greek language, culture, and food while driving the mainland, circumnavigating the Peloponnese, and island hopping to six islands in the Cyclades.
+Finally, in July 2020, we were released from lockdowns in Montenegro and caught one of the first flights down to Athens, Greece, where we spent three months immersing ourselves in ancient Greek history, and the Greek language, culture, and food while driving the mainland, circumnavigating the Peloponnese peninsula, before island-hopping to six islands in the Cyclades.

 December 2020 was marked by a rise in the London strain of the covid virus, and Europe shut its doors to all coming from there, causing our plans to head to Austria and Germany to fall to pieces overnight.
 We opted to fly instead to Colorado, where the girls could spend the winter learning to ski each weekend at various ski resorts in the Rocky Mountains.
 We took side trips to the Grand Canyon, New Mexico, and California too, focusing on Native American history.

-By the time March arrived, we’d had our fill of snow and cold, and decided to take a long, lazy trip into the Deep South, learning about the Civil War, African American history, Cajun culture, New Orleans jazz, and exploring the latest space projects at the NASA sites in both Florida and Houston.
+By the time March arrived, we’d had our fill of snow and cold, and decided to take a long, lazy trip into the Deep South of America, learning about the Civil War, African American history, Cajun culture, New Orleans jazz, and exploring the latest space projects at the NASA sites in both Florida and Houston.

 That led us to Texas, where we took a month to work our way through that huge state.
-We dove into Texan-Mexican history, explored San Antonio and Alamo, and the food, culture, music, and history of cowboy culture too.
+We dove into Texan-Mexican history and explored San Antonio and The Alamo, Austin, and Dallas.
+We loved learning about Texan food, culture, music, and history.

 We were excited when Hawaii finally opened its doors again post covid so we could introduce the girls to their 45th US state.
-We left Texas and flew to the Big Island, where we are now joyfully filling our days with Hawaiian history and Polynesian culture.
+We left Texas and flew to the Big Island, where we spent eight months joyfully filling our days with Hawaiian history and Polynesian culture.

-The girls are learning about the 10 of the world’s 12 microclimates here and getting to know the flora and fauna of the rainforests, marine ecosystems, volcanos, and more.
-They are steeped in weekly ukulele lessons, hula dancing, surfing, and tennis, with warm evenings swimming in the sea, snorkeling, and scuba diving for Jedd and Reagan, who were scuba certified in Santorini, Greece last summer.
+The girls learned about 10 of the world’s 12 microclimates in Hawaii and got to know the flora and fauna of the rainforests, marine ecosystems, volcanos, and more.
+They loved spending their days in ukulele lessons, hula dancing, surfing, and tennis, with warm evenings swimming in the sea, snorkeling, and scuba diving for Jedd and Reagan, who were scuba certified in Santorini, Greece a few years ago.

-We took the time to train over to Slovakia and discover the historically important city of Bratislava, and then headed up to the famous city of Prague, a true beauty!
-This was a time of studying Soviet politics, the Cold War and the Iron Curtain, along with learning some of the Czech language and enjoying heaps of fantastic architecture and artwork.
+We took the time to train over to Slovakia and discover the historically important city of Bratislava, and then headed up to the famous city of Prague in the Czech Republic, a true beauty!
+This was a time of studying Soviet politics, the Cold War, and the Iron Curtain, along with learning some of the Czech language and enjoying heaps of fantastic architecture and artwork.